-STEP 1.
-Identify staging and material disposal area(s).
+STEP 1 - Identify staging and material disposal area(s).
 Identify an area on the site where delivered materials, such as stone, compost, and mulch, can be stored temporarily while the rain garden is being built.
-Also determine where excess materials, like sod and soil that is excavated from the rain garden, will be disposed.
+Also identify an area to dispose of excess materials, like sod and soil that is excavated from the rain garden, where they will not wash away during storms.

 TIP: To maintain the ponding depth, it is best to design the berm to be a few inches higher than the outlet.
 If this makes the berm taller than 12", you can increase the "depth to dig" and decrease the berm height.
+New hampshire homeowner's guide to stormwater management - do-it-yourself stormwater solutions

-STEP 2.
-Design the berm.
+STEP 2 - Design the berm.
 If the rain garden is on a slope, a berm or low wall is needed on the downslope side of the rain garden to hold water in the garden.
 The berm should be the same height as the upslope edge of the garden to make the entire perimeter of the garden level.
 This creates the ponding area.

-The berm should be no more than 12" high in order to blend with the surrounding landscape and to be easier to maintain.
+The berm should be no more than 12 inches high in order to blend with the surrounding landscape and to be easier to maintain.
 This can limit the length of the rain garden in the direction of the slope.
 Table 4 shows the recommended rain garden length based upon the slope of the ground where the rain garden will be located.